bret/watircraft/app_generators/watircraft/templates/readme.txt

 Cucumber Tests

- 8. Create Feature.
+ 8. Create a feature.
 Place your feature-tests in the test\features directory.
     They should follow the standard cucumber format.
  9. Create Steps File: script\generate steps filename
 10. Dry Run: cucumber test\features\featurename